-The Office of the Associate Dean for Student Affairs and Diversity serves as the primary focal point for addressing student needs, issues, and concerns and serves as a resource and referral office for all faculty, staff, and students.
-The Associate Dean for Student Affairs and Diversity represents the student’s perspective to the Vermont Law School community.
+The Office of Student Affairs (OSA) serves as the primary focal point for addressing student needs, issues, and concerns and serves as a resource and referral office for all faculty, staff, and students.
+The OSA also represents the student’s perspective to the Vermont Law and Graduate School community.

-This office works with all segments of the Vermont Law School community to help students develop through opportunities, advice, and assistance.
-The Associate Dean for Student Affairs and Diversity provides consultation, new program development, and assistance with special projects for the Dean of Vermont Law School.
-Specifically, the Associate Dean publishes the Student Handbook, advises the Student Bar Association (SBA), assists the Dean in processing cases of discriminatory personal conduct, including sexual harassment and sexu al assault, provides human relations programming, coordinates campus-wide community meetings, supervises first-year orientation, coordinates crisis intervention and emergency response strategies with the deans, and promotes the academic and personal growth and development of gay, lesbian, bisexual, transgender law students and other underrepresented student organizations.
+This office works with all segments of the Vermont Law and Graduate School community to help students develop through opportunities, advice, and assistance.
+The Director of Student Affairs provides consultation, new program development, and assistance with special projects.
+The OSA publishes the Student Handbook, advises the Student Bar Association (SBA), coordinates campus-wide community meetings, supervises first-year orientation, coordinates crisis intervention and emergency response strategies in conjunction with the Administration, and promotes the academic and personal growth and development of all students.

-The Office for Student Affairs oversees the Student Ambassador Program.
-Student Ambassadors report to the Associate Dean for Student Affairs and Diversity and are responsible for assisting with Fall Orientation, Alumni Affair events, Development activities, Admissions Open House, and other various events.
-When not in class, Ambassadors are on-call, responsive to campus emergencies and last-minute event needs, whenever requested by the Associate Dean for Student Affairs and Diversity.
+The OSA also oversees the Student Ambassador Program.
+Student Ambassadors report to the Director of Student Affairs and are responsible for assisting with Fall Orientation, Alumni Affair events, Development activities, Admissions Open House, and other various events.
+When not in class, Ambassadors are on-call, responsive to campus emergencies and last-minute event needs, whenever requested by the OSA.

-The Office for Student Affairs and Diversity is also responsible for managing student lockers and VLS identification cards (VLS ID).
-There are blocks of time set aside during orientation week for new students, faculty, and staff to get VLS ID cards.
+Finally, the OSA also manages student lockers and VLGS identification cards.
+There are blocks of time set aside during orientation week for new students, faculty, and staff to get VLGS ID cards.
 An email announcement will go out when lockers are ready for rent.
-Please see Theresa Johnson, Assistant Director for Student Affairs and Diversity, if you have questions about lockers, or ID cards.
+Please see Theresa Johnson, Assistant Director for Student Affairs, if you have questions about lockers, or ID cards.